Evernorth/hl7-fhir-udap-server/README.md

 # hl7-fhir-udap-server

+## Getting Started

+For a general overview of UDAP as well as a getting starting guide of the full four-repository collection see [UDAP Documentation](https://github.com/Evernorth/hl7-fhir-udap-docs#readme)

 ## Overview

-This repository is intended to transform an industry standard OAuth2 authorization server (Okta and auth0 references are included) into a UDAP capable authorization server.
+This repository is intended to transform by proxy, an industry standard OAuth2 authorization server (Okta and Auth0 references are included) into a UDAP capable authorization server.
 It is part of a four-repository collection for a full [UDAP](https://www.udap.org/) implementation including a UDAP client, a UDAP server, and all other supporting middleware and libraries.

 This implementation adheres to published Version 1.0 of the [HL7 UDAP Security Implementation Guide](http://hl7.org/fhir/us/udap-security/STU1/).